eschan145/KingdomsandCastles/README.md

 - 3 signifies archer
 - 4 signifies unit commander

+## Development information
 ### Source files
 #### Geometry
-This file contains geometry functions to be used in Armies.
+This file contains geometric functions to be used in Armies.

 `Point`